United States occupation of Haiti: Racism

 Many of those tasked with the occupation of Haiti espoused racist beliefs.
 The first Marine commander assigned was Colonel Littleton Waller, who had a history of racism against mulattos, describing them as "real nigger ... real nigs beneath the surface."
 Secretary of State Robert Lansing also held racist beliefs, writing that "the African race are devoid of any capacity for political organization."
-The U.S. introduced Jim Crow laws to Haiti, and racist attitudes towards Haitians by the occupation forces that were blatant and widespread.
+The US introduced Jim Crow laws to Haiti, and racist attitudes towards Haitians by the occupation forces that were blatant and widespread.
 Many of the Marines chosen to occupy Haiti were from the Southern United States, specifically Alabama and Louisiana, resulting in increased racial tensions.
 Racism has been recognized as a factor leading to increased violence by U.S. troops against Haitian civilians.
 One general described Haitians as "niggers who pretend to speak French."

-Initially, U.S. officers and Haitian elites intermingled at social gatherings and clubs.
-Such gatherings were minimized when families of U.S. troops began arriving.
+Initially, US officers and Haitian elites intermingled at social gatherings and clubs.
+Such gatherings were minimized when families of US troops began arriving.
 Relations degraded rapidly upon departure of officers for World War I. The Haitian elites found the American junior and non-commissioned officers to be ignorant and uneducated.
-There were numerous reports of remaining Marines drinking to excess, fighting and sexually assaulting women.
+There were numerous reports of Marines drinking to excess, fighting, and sexually assaulting women.
 The situation was so bad that Marine General John A. Lejeune, based in Washington, D.C., banned the sale of alcohol to any military personnel.

 The Americans inhabited neighborhoods of Port-au-Prince in high-quality housing, in a neighborhood that was called the "millionaires' row."
 Hans Schmidt recounted a Navy officer's opinion on the matter of segregation: "I can't see why they wouldn't have a better time with their crowd, just as I do with mine."
-American racial intolerance provoked indignation and resentment – and eventually a racial pride that was reflected in the work of a new generation of Haitian historians, ethnologists, writers, artists and others.
+American racial intolerance provoked indignation and resentment, and eventually a racial pride was reflected in the work of a new generation of Haitian historians, ethnologists, writers, artists and others.
 Many of these later became active in politics and government.
 The elite Haitians, mostly mixed-race with higher levels of education and capital, continued to dominate the country's bureaucracy and to strengthen its role in national affairs.

-Colorism, which had existed since French colonization, had also become prevalent once more under U.S. occupation, and racial segregation became common.
+Colorism, which had existed since French colonization, became prevalent under U.S. occupation, and racial segregation became common.
 All three rulers during the occupation came from the country's mixed-race elite.
 At the same time, many in the growing black professional classes departed from the traditional veneration of Haiti's French cultural heritage and emphasized the nation's African roots.
 Among these were ethnologist Jean Price-Mars and François Duvalier, editor of the journal Les Griots (the title referred to traditional African oral historians, the storytellers) and future totalitarian president of Haiti.
 The racism and violence that occurred during the occupation inspired black nationalism among Haitians and left a powerful impression on the young Duvalier.